What is CleanTech?“Technology is not the goal, it is the way toward sustainable global prosperity.”

 CTC organizing team

-Our goal is to provide students with a practical experience through the development and defense of an own sustainable project, in addition to the theoretical knowledge they’ve acquired at the university.
+Our goal is to provide students with practical experience through the development of their own sustainable project, in addition to the theoretical knowledge they’ve acquired at the university.
 Coming up with good and creative ideas that have potential is one thing, putting it into practice is another.
-In this concept, AFD and AFT want to guide these students by organizing four workshops on the following subjects: (1) business plan modeling, (2) technical feasibility, (3) financial aspects and (4) pitch strategies.
+In this concept, AFD and AFT want to guide these students by organizing four workshops on the following subjects: (1) business plan modeling, (2) technical feasibility, (3) financial resources and (4) pitching strategies.

-AFT and AFD are looking for the most motivated students who want to work, together with us, on their own business plan for an entire year.
+AFT and AFD are looking for motivated students who want to learn how it’s like to develop, together with us, their own idea.
 On their way to the finals, they will be coached with different workshops and feedback.
 It is therefore not only a competition, but also a very instructive and practical experience for both bachelor’s and master’s programs.
 Students from business schools and other post-master programs are also more than welcome.
 The only requirement is that the idea is sustainable and can contribute to the creation of a ‘better world’.
 Either by Internet of Things, or by making car batteries more efficient, purifying water better, et cetera.
 The ideas can go into a lot of directions, let the creativity do its work!
 We are already very curious!

-For more information, be sure to check our info-event that is scheduled on the 2th of October.
-The Kick-Off event, where you can search for a team if you do not have one yet, or where you can just have a chat with other students with an entrepreneurial mindset, will take place at the Radiohuis in Leuven on the 6th of November.
+For more information, be sure to check our info-event that is scheduled on the 1st of October.
+The Kick-Off event, where you can look for teammembers if you do not have a team yet, or where you can just have a chat with other students with an entrepreneurial mindset, will take place at the Radiohuis in Leuven on the 5th of November.

 Previous WinnersHere are some previous winners, who illustrate the many facets of CleanTech nicely and talk about their experience with the competition.

 1st place CTC 2017 Belgium

 2nd place CTC 2014 London

 Off-grid electricity generation through efficient hydroplants with vortex turbines.